 The following is the process for revising a policy in the NDSU Policy Manual:

-Obtain a Microsoft Word copy of the policy to be revised and a Policy Change Cover Sheet from the current SCC secretary at NDSU.Policy.Manual@ndsu.edu.
+Obtain a Microsoft Word copy of the policy to be revised and a Policy Change Cover Sheet from the current SCC Secretary at NDSU.Policy.Manual@ndsu.edu.

 Insert the policy number, version and date at the top right hand corner of the policy header to identify the version.
 (This draft number and date should be changed each time revisions are made to the policy before it is approved and sent to the President.)
 EXAMPLE: Policy 350_1 V1 mm/dd/yyyy